-Trump asked if disinfectants could be injected to kill coronavirus inside the body.
-Doctors answered: ‘People will die.’
+Trump claims controversial comment about injecting disinfectants was ‘sarcastic’

 “People will do extraordinary things if you give them the idea,” said Dara Kass, associate professor of emergency medicine at Columbia University Medical Center.

+The report said that although the data did not include information indicating a “definite link” between exposures and cleaning efforts related to the coronavirus, “there appears to be a clear temporal association with increased use of these products.”
+Increased use of cleaners and disinfectants is associated with the possibility of improper use, it added.

+The CDC called for consumers to “always read and follow directions on the label,” avoid mixing chemical products, ensure adequate ventilation and store chemicals out of the reach of children.

-The doctors likened Trump’s comments on disinfectants to his past remarks about chloroquine and hydroxychloroquine, anti-viral drugs that are used to treat malaria and are being tested to determine whether they might assist in treating covid-19.
+Some doctors likened Trump’s comments on disinfectants to his past remarks about chloroquine and hydroxychloroquine, anti-viral drugs that are used to treat malaria and are being tested to determine whether they might assist in treating covid-19.
 One recent study found the drugs were linked to higher death rates in coronavirus patients, The Post reported, and other clinical trials are still underway.
 But Trump had touted the drugs as a “game changer” before evidence from early trials had come back, encouraging people to get prescriptions and try the medicines.

+The Food and Drug Administration warned Friday that people should not take chloroquine and hydroxychloroquine to treat covid-19 outside of a hospital or formal clinical trial, citing reports of “serious heart rhythm problems.”

+Many of those adverse effects occurred in patients with the virus who were treated with the anti-malaria drugs, often in combination with azithromycin, also known as Z-Pak.

-But Trump’s Thursday comments have the potential to cause even greater harm, Kass said to The Post.
+Trump’s Thursday musings have the potential to cause even greater harm, Kass said to The Post.

 “The difference between this and the chloroquine is that somebody could go right away to their pantry and start swallowing bleach.
 They could go to their medicine cabinet and swallow isopropyl alcohol,” Kass said.
 “A lot of people have that in their homes.
 There’s an immediate opportunity to react.”